-Normalised EBIT has been calculated as follows: \$000's
+Normalised EBIT has been calculated as follows:

-EBIT from continuing operations 50,147

-EBIT from discontinuing operations (36,937)

-Group EBIT 13,210

-Add back E&R and US closure costs:

-Lease settlements 9,833

-Impairment and asset disposals 11,188

-Make good expenses 177

-Employee redundancies 1,743

-Provision for stock obsolescence 1,600

-Other expenses (Including consulting, legal fees,

-packaging, stationery, travel) 964

-Add back significant item:

-Revaluation of employee benefits 1,391

-Normalised EBIT 40,106
+EBIT from continuing operations EBIT from discontinuing operations Group EBIT \$000's 50,147 (36,937) 13,210 Add back E&R and US closure costs: Lease settlements Impairment and asset disposals Make good expenses Employee redundancies Provision for stock obsolescence Other expenses (Including consulting, legal fees, packaging, stationery, travel) 9,833 11,188 177 1,743 1,600 964 Add back significant item: Revaluation of employee benefits 1,391 Normalised EBIT 40,106

+Environmental regulation

+The Group has determined that no particular or significant environmental regulations apply to it.

+Information on Directors

+Information on Directors of Michael Hill International Limited in office during the financial year and until the date of this report are set out below.

+Information on Directors (continued)
-Emma Jane Hill BCOM MBA

-Emma was appointed a Director of the Company on 9 June 2016.
+Emma Jane Hill (Chair) B.Com, M.B.A Experience and expertise Emma was appointed a Director of the Company on 9 June 2016.
 Emma has over 30 years' experience with subsidiaries of the Company commencing on the shop floor in Whangarei, New Zealand.
 She held a number of management positions in the Australian company before successfully leading the expansion of the Group into Canada as Retail General Manager in 2002.
 In 2011 Emma was appointed as Deputy Chair of the listed New Zealand entity and was appointed by the Board as Executive Chair of that company in December 2015.
 Emma holds a Bachelor of Commerce degree and an MBA from Bond University.

-OTHER CURRENT DIRECTORSHIPS none

-FORMER DIRECTORSHIPS IN LAST THREE YEARS none

-Chair Non-Executive Director Member People Development and Remuneration Committee

-INTERESTS IN SHARES AND OPTIONS 167,487,526 Ordinary Shares
+Other current directorships None Former directorships in last 3 years None Responsibilities Chair Non-Executive Director Member People Development and Remuneration Committee Interests in shares and options 167,487,526 Ordinary Shares

-Sir Richard Michael Hill KNZM
+Sir Richard Michael Hill K.N.Z.M.

-Sir Michael was appointed a Director of the Company on 9 June 2016.
+Experience and expertise Sir Michael was appointed a Director of the Company on 9 June 2016.
 Sir Michael is the founder of Michael Hill Jeweller and was appointed as a Director of Michael Hill New Zealand Limited on 30 March 1990.
 He had 23 years of jewellery retailing experience before establishing Michael Hill in 1979, which then listed on the New Zealand Stock Exchange in 1987.
 Sir Michael's visionary leadership has been the foundation for the Company's successful international expansion.
 In 2008 he was recognised as Ernst & Young's 'Entrepreneur of the Year' and in 2011 was appointed a Knight Companion of the New Zealand Order of Merit for services to business and the arts.
 Sir Michael was appointed Founder President of the New Zealand listed entity in 2015 in recognition of his special connection with Michael Hill for over 35 years.
 Sir Michael led the Group as Chairman from 1987 until December 2015.

+Other current directorships None

+Former directorships in last 3 years None

+Responsibilities Non-Executive Director

+Interests in shares and options 148,330,600 Ordinary Shares